hemachaitanya/dockernotes/docker.md

 	dockerfile is a test file . where we write set of instructions / directives to support to create a docker image

 ### docker image
-	docker image iread only templet or file system which as the necessary files run our application inside the docker container
+	docker image is read only templet or file system which has the necessary files run our application inside the docker container

 ### docker container vs instance
 	every container has isolated area to cannot destrub them